Skip to content

 Section titled “RTX 2000 Series — Turing With Tensor Cores (2018—2019)”

 The RTX brand debut.
 First generation Tensor Cores enable mixed-precision training and accelerated inference.
 Compute capability 7.5.
-The first generation worth considering for QLoRA fine-tuning.
+The first generation worth considering for QLoRA adapter training.

 CardVRAMMemory BWAI Notes